 SPAM® For Food Storage

-From the standpoint of survival preparedness and food storage preps, SPAM® is one viable addition and is a relatively inexpensive meat product that stores very well.
-While one could point out the potential negative health attributes of eating SPAM® long-term, when it comes to SHTF survival — it’s a different story.
-SPAM® packs a-lot of calories and protein in a small package.
+From the standpoint of survival preparedness and food storage, SPAM® is a relatively inexpensive meat product that stores very well.
+While one could point out the potential negative health attributes of eating SPAM® long-term, when it comes to SHTF survival — it’s a different story 😉 SPAM® packs a lot of calories and protein in a small package.

-Just remember that any food storage plan and inventory should be well diversified into many various foods and food groups.
+Note: Any food storage plan should be well diversified – various foods and food groups.

 SPAM® is a canned precooked meat product made by the Hormel Foods Corporation, and was first introduced in 1937.

-SPAM® is still quite popular in the United States, and on average, 3.8 cans are consumed every second (in the U.S.).
+SPAM® is still quite popular in the United States.

 Salt (flavor and assist in preservation)